Wire-Network/wire-docs/docs/api-reference/tooling/nodeop/how-to/how-to-restore-snapshot-with-full-history.md

 ---
-title: Restore Snapshot with Full State History
+title: Restore From Snapshot with Full State History
 ---

 ## Overview